Saurabhkr952/dev-portfolio/README.md

-# This diagram represents a continuous integration and delivery (CI/CD) pipeline for this project using Docker, GitHub Actions, and Argo CD with Kubernetes.
+# This diagram represents a continuous integration and delivery (CI/CD) pipeline for this project.

+## TechStack Used:
+➡️ Git
+➡️ Github Actions
+➡️ Docker
+➡️ Kubernetes
+➡️ Argo CD